Transaction analysis

 (3).
 Analyzing the financial impact of transaction as a whole:

-As stated earlier, every valid business transaction has a financial impact on entity’s business.
-This simply refers to increase(s) or decrease(s) in accounts identified in first step.
-For example, in above transaction, the introduction of initial capital in the form of cash by Mr. Robert increases both cash account and capital account in the books of Robert Traders.
-The cash comes into the business and at the same time owner’s capital or equity comes into existence.
+As stated earlier, every valid business transaction has a financial impact on the entity’s business.
+This simply refers to increase(s) or decrease(s) in accounts identified in the first step.
+For example, in the above transaction, the introduction of initial capital in the form of cash by Mr. Robert increases both cash account and capital account in the books of Robert Traders.
+The cash comes into the business, and at the same time, the owner’s capital or equity comes into existence.

 (4).
 Application of rules of debit and credit:

-In final step of transaction analysis, rules of debit and credit are applied to accounts classified in second step.
-After correct application of these rules, the transaction is recorded in the general journal, or a special journal in case the organization operates at a large scale.
-In above transaction of Robert Traders, the Cash Account would be debited and Robert’s Capital Account would be credited.
-The reason of this entry is that the cash account is an asset account with a debit normal balance whereas Robert’s capital account is an equity account with a credit normal balance.
+In the final step of transaction analysis, rules of debit and credit are applied to accounts classified in the second step.
+After correct application of these rules, the transaction is recorded in the general journal or a special journal in case the organization operates on a large scale.
+In the above transaction of Robert Traders, the cash account would be debited and Robert’s capital account would be credited.
+The reason for this entry is that the cash account is an asset account with a debit normal balance, whereas Robert’s capital account is an equity account with a credit normal balance.
 The accounting rules of debit and credit in this regard guide us as follows:

-Let’s include some more transactions to Robert’s trading business.
+Let’s include some more transactions in Robert’s trading business.
 See the example below:

 Example